Medical conditions that may complicate having your tooth pulled.

 Before your dentist can offer to pull your tooth, they’ll first need to collect and evaluate your relevant medical information.

-That’s because the most important thing they can do to avoid complications with your extraction process is to carefully check that you’re fit for the procedure and healing process that follows.
+That’s because the most important thing they can do to avoid complications with your extraction is to carefully check that you’re fit for the procedure and healing process that follows.
 And if you’re not fully, then plan ahead for how your case will need to be managed.

-b) They’ll want your “meds list.”
+b) They’ll need to see your “meds list.”

 Since this is an exhaustive subject on its own, we now discuss it on this page.
 Medicinal compounds of concern with tooth extractions.